wictorwilen/gulp-spsync/README.md

 6. In the following consent screen choose to trust the App by clicking on Trust It!
 7. Open a folder using Visual studio code
 8. Run `npm install gulp` to install the Gulp task runner
-9. Run `npm install gulp-spssync` to install to install the gulp-spsync  (Note: not published yet so you need to install it locally at the moment)
+9. Run `npm install wictorwilen/gulp-spssync` to install to install the gulp-spsync
 10. Press Ctrl-Shift-P, type Task and choose to Configure Task Runner
 11. In the tasks.json file that is being created replace the contents with the following:
 ```